-For more information, refer to Not-enforced rules.
+Learn more from Not-enforced rules.

 Authentication

 1-2: The client authenticates to AM.

 During client authentication, and to protect against reply attacks, the agent issues a pre-authentication cookie, named agent-authn-tx.
 The agent uses the cookie to track the authentication request to AM, and deletes it immediately after authentication.